bushnerd/win10-bluetooth-headphones/README.md

 Same same on connect.

+# The choice between connect/disconnect and connectForce/disconnectForce
+connectForce removes association then create, it may improve success rates. connect creates association directory. disconnectForce creates association then removes.

 # But it doesn't work for me!

 Check if your headphones offer more BT services than: